Gilbert's syndrome: Cause

-Mutations in the UGT1A1 gene lead to Gilbert Syndrome.
+Mutations in the UGT1A1 gene lead to Gilbert syndrome.
 The gene provides instructions for making the bilirubin uridine diphosphate glucuronosyltransferase (bilirubin-UGT) enzyme, which can be found in the liver cells and is responsible for preparing bilirubin for removal from the body.

 The bilirubin-UGT enzyme performs a chemical reaction called glucuronidation.
 Glucuronic acid is transferred to unconjugated bilirubin, which is a yellowish pigment made when your body breaks down old red blood cells, and then being converted to conjugated bilirubin during the reaction.
 Conjugated bilirubin passes from the liver into the intestines with bile.
 It's then excreted in stool.

-People with Gilbert syndrome have approximately 30 percent of normal bilirubin-UGT enzyme function, which contributes to a lower rate of glucuronidation of unconjugated bilirubin.
+People with Gilbert syndrome have approximately 30% of normal bilirubin-UGT enzyme function, which contributes to a lower rate of glucuronidation of unconjugated bilirubin.
 This substance then accumulates in the body, causing mild hyperbilirubinemia.

 Genetics

 Gilbert syndrome is a phenotypic effect, mostly associated with increased blood bilirubin levels, but also sometimes characterized by mild jaundice due to increased unconjugated bilirubin, that arises from several different genotypic variants of the gene for the enzyme responsible for changing bilirubin to the conjugated form.

-Gilbert's syndrome is characterized by a 70–80% reduction in the glucuronidation activity of the enzyme (UGT1A1).
+Gilbert's syndrome is characterized by a 70–80% reduction in the glucuronidation activity of the enzyme UGT1A1.
 The UGT1A1 gene is located on human chromosome 2.

 More than 100 polymorphisms of the UGT1A1 gene are known, designated as UGT1A1*n (where n is the general chronological order of discovery), either of the gene itself or of its promoter region.
 UGT1A1 is associated with a TATA box promoter region; this region most commonly contains the genetic sequence A(TA)_{6}TAA; this variant accounts for about 50% of alleles in many populations.
 However, several allelic polymorphic variants of this region occur, the most common of which results from adding another dinucleotide repeat TA to the promoter region, resulting in A(TA)_{7}TAA, which is called UGT1A1*28; this common variant accounts for about 40% of alleles in some populations, but is seen less often, around 3% of alleles, in Southeast and East Asian people and Pacific Islanders.

 In most populations, Gilbert syndrome is most commonly associated with homozygous A(TA)_{7}TAA alleles.
 In 94% of GS cases, two other glucuronosyltransferase enzymes, UGT1A6 (rendered 50% inactive) and UGT1A7 (rendered 83% ineffective), are also affected.

 However, Gilbert syndrome can arise without TATA box promoter polymorphic variants; in some populations, particularly healthy Southeast and East Asians, Gilbert's syndrome is more often a consequence of heterozygote missense mutations (such as Gly71Arg also known as UGT1A1*6, Tyr486Asp also known as UGT1A1*7, Pro364Leu also known as UGT1A1*73) in the actual gene coding region, which may be associated with significantly higher bilirubin levels.

 Because of its effects on drug and bilirubin breakdown and because of its genetic inheritance, Gilbert's syndrome can be classed as a minor inborn error of metabolism.